johnshew/NagbotOnGraph/notes.md

 * P1 - api/v1.0/tasks/id - returns json for task - (done)

 * P1 - For "nag marked" incomplete tasks send notifications to associated bot channels according to policy.
-Need a simple policy and last nag time. (close)
+Need a simple policy and last nag time. (almost done)

 * P1 - Send a Nag with a url to nagbot.shew.net/task/id where id is the Outlook Task id and show UX on that task.